 Illinois State advances in U.S. News and World Report rankings

-The latest U.S. News & World Report rankings are based on 2011 statistics of academic quality and excellence.
+U.S. News & World Report rankings are based on academic quality and excellence.
 Factors include an undergraduate academic reputation index that is guided by information from high school counselors as well as college and university presidents, provosts and deans.
-Other factors include student retention, faculty resources, student selectivity, financial resources, alumni giving, and graduation rate performance.
+Other factors include student retention, faculty resources, student selectivity, financial resources, alumni giving and graduation rate performance.